ItzikDabush/AliceTask/README.md

   - Run npm start to run the app in the development mode.
   - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
   - Please note that in order to work with the server on this repo in a development mode (instead of the server on heroku) you will need to change the URL at line 25 in CityWeather Component at /src/components from https://alice-task-server.herokuapp.com/${this.props.currentCity} to http://localhost:3001/${this.props.currentCity}.
-  - The repo for theh UI only is at https://github.com/ItzikDabush/alice-task-front.
+  - The repo for the UI only is at https://github.com/ItzikDabush/alice-task-front.

  ### Server Side:
   - The Server was bootstrapped with [Express.js](https://expressjs.com).